With the coronavirus at the center of every conversation these days, how do you appropriately handle the topic in a job interview?

 At this point, most of us know someone who's been affected by COVID-19.
 It's wreaking havoc on people's lives — their health, their jobs, their finances, their businesses, and their families.
 It's a sensitive subject, and that's why it's important to tread lightly; you never know how close to home it has hit for the people you're talking to.

-It's easy to crack sarcastic, lighthearted jokes about being isolated — complaining about working from home or not being able to go out to eat — but this could be off-putting to an interviewer.
+It's easy for candidates to crack sarcastic, lighthearted jokes about being isolated — complaining about working from home or not being able to go out to eat — but this could be off-putting to an employer or interviewer.
 When it comes to the tone of the discussion, follow your interviewer's lead.

 2. Avoid getting political